-There are a lot of seniors citizens who are overweight these days.
-This is obviously a bad thing since obesity and lack of exercise are detrimental for your health as you get older.
+There are a lot of aging people who are overweight these days.
+This is obviously a bad thing since obesity and lack of exercise are detrimental to your health as you get older.

-It’s easy to imagine you need to do a horrible grueling workout that lasts for hours and ends with vomiting every day.
-This is because shows like Biggest Loser and many others show a training program like this.
+It’s easy to imagine you need to do a horrible grueling workout that lasts for hours.
+And ends with feeling nauseous every day.
+This is because many reality shows show a training program like this.

 There has even been speculation that the competitors in these shows are given steroids and fat loss drugs to make the change more dramatic and thus more suitable for reality TV.